Hadad the Edomite

 Hadad did "evil" to King Solomon after gathering together a "marauding band"; Hadad "abhorred Israel and reigned over Aram (Syria)".
 Further, an Edomite princess is listed among the wives of King Solomon.

 Along with Rezon the Syrian, Hadad is one of two characters described as a satan to Solomon, a word which was left untranslated and transliterated into Greek letters in the Septuagint.

+According to David Mandel, Hadad's rule can be dated to the tenth century BCE.